Survival Food Stockpiling - Tips from a Vegan Prepper

-Most outdoorsy-types eat meat and lots of it.
-But what about alternative sources of protein for survival food stockpiling?
-Can you really get all your protein from just plants?
+Most outdoorsmen eat meat and lots of it.
+But what about alternative sources of protein?
+Is it cheaper?
+And can you really get all your protein from just plants?

 So how do vegans prepare for emergencies?
 What foods do we stockpile?
 How do these special dietary requirements affect, not only our nutritional intake, but our pocket book as well?

 How is a Vegan Different than a Vegetarian?

 - A: A true vegan does not consume or use animal products of any kind, in any way (for food, clothing, cosmetics etc.), whereas vegetarians will consume animal products that do not require the animal to give up its life (dairy, for example).
 However, many vegetarians will also eat fish or eggs.

 So while rules for vegetarians can vary widely, veganism is much more black and white: You either eat animal products, or you don't.

 For some, it’s an issue of morality.
 For me, I chose to follow a vegan lifestyle primarily for health reasons.
 My dad had a stroke and, during his recovery, read in The China Study that a plant-based diet (veganism) could help treat the root causes of his stroke.

 Disclaimer: Before we get ahead of ourselves, I have zero medical or dietary science certifications, licenses or even formal training.
 Please consult a physician with questions about your specific dietary goals.